cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/installing-palera1n.md

 ::: warning

-If you are using Windows, **and are not trying to jailbreak an iPadOS 17 device**, you should follow <router-link to="/using-palen1x">Using palen1x</router-link> instead.
+If you are using Windows, you should follow <router-link to="/using-palen1x">Using palen1x</router-link> instead.

-If you are trying to jailbreak an iPadOS 17 device using Windows, you'll need to instead manually create a live Linux USB (or any other bootable medium) of a traditional Linux distribution.

 :::